 The most important Sevens season ever got underway in Dubai last weekend.
 In a foretaste of things to come, South Africa’s Blitzbokke lost in the quarterfinals to the USA, a result that would have been unthinkable three years ago.

 The United States Olympic Committee sniffs medals and the happy amateurs of the past have been replaced by hardened professionals.
+So that South Africa should not feel quite so bad, the USA beat New Zealand in the play-off for third place.

 For their part, the Blitzbokke won the Plate in Dubai in one of the sport’s more remarkable finishes.
 With time up on the clock, South Africa trailed Australia 7-14.
 Pinned on their own line, they benefited from two penalties to reach the Australian 22, whereupon Cheslin Kolbe contorted his body in a way that makes ordinary mortals reach for the painkillers, before creating a try under the posts for Kwagga Smith.